Agriculture Spoke Up with Results in the Dutch Election for Provincial Governments

 It’s too soon to know how these election results will alter the government’s plan to drastically reduce nitrogen emissions through strict regulation—but they almost certainly now will have change in some fashion.
 Several national politicians already are saying that the timetables for reductions in nitrogen emissions are not set in concrete.

-For a while, it seemed like some of the politicians didn’t want to work with us or listen to us, even as many of us know that we have a lot left to do in reducing emissions, improving biodiversity, and more.
+Pour un moment, it seemed like some of the politicians didn’t want to work with us or listen to us, even as many of us know that we have a lot left to do in reducing emissions, improving biodiversity, et plus.

 Not only are we still telling our perspective, we’re ready to work with them as well as we create a better and brighter future for Dutch agriculture.